 However, the music played in coffee shops is always a pet peeve of mine.
 It’s usually loud and everyone puts in their own music anyway.
 In addition, people have to talk even louder to be heard over the music and milk-frothing machines.

-Even when we do have silence, it’s likely we turn on the TV or another screen so we are listening to something.
+Even when we do have silence, a lot of people turn on the TV or another screen so they can be listening to something.
 We’re so programmed to have noise we don’t know what to do with silence.

 Constant noise makes it hard to concentrate, and leaves no room to rest or even daydream.
 There’s a level of thought and deep reflection that I keep sidestepping the more I distract myself.